Vicky Kaushal: Career progression (2021–present)

+In 2024, Kaushal starred alongside Triptii Dimri and Ammy Virk in Bad Newz, a comedy about heteropaternal superfecundation.
+Taking note of his comic timing, News18's Titas Chowdhury wrote that he "single-handedly tries to elevate this middling script".
+A song from the film, "Tauba Tauba", featuring Kaushal, gained popularity.
+Bad Newz emerged as a moderate commercial success.
+In the following year, he portrayed Maratha Chhatrapati Sambhaji in Utekar's historical action film Chhaava.
+To prepare, he trained in sword, stick and spear fighting, gained 25 kg of body weight and learnt Marathi.
+To enhance the intensity of their on-screen rivalry, Kaushal and Akshaye Khanna (who played the antagonist Aurangzeb) avoided interacting with each other during filming.
+Hindustan Times' Rishabh Suri was appreciative of Kaushal's commitment to the role and his body language, but was displeased with the "excessive superherofication of the Maratha ruler".
+Grossing over ₹7.9 billion, Chhaava emerged as Kaushal's biggest grosser, as well as the highest-grossing Hindi film of 2025 and the ninth-biggest-grossing Hindi film of all time.

+Kaushal will next co-star with Ranbir Kapoor and Alia Bhatt in Sanjay Leela Bhansali's romantic drama Love & War, which is scheduled for release in 2026.

+Personal life

-Kaushal's personal life has been the subject of extensive tabloid reporting.
-Although he is known for his media-friendly attitude, he has been guarded about discussing his relationships.
+Although Kaushal is known for his media-friendly attitude, he has been guarded about discussing his relationships.
 He was first linked to actress Harleen Sethi in 2018.
 Their break up was reported by the media in early 2019.
-Kaushal married actress Katrina Kaif on 9 December 2021 in a traditional Hindu ceremony at Six Senses Resort, Fort Barwara in Sawai Madhopur, Rajasthan.
+Kaushal married actress Katrina Kaif on 9 December 2021 in a traditional Hindu ceremony at Six Senses Resort, Fort Barwara in Sawai Madhopur, Rajasthan whom he first met in early 2019.
 The wedding attracted substantial media coverage in India.

+The couple welcomed their first child, a son, on 7 November 2025.

+Off-screen work

 In addition to his acting career, Kaushal has hosted and performed at numerous televised awards shows, including the Filmfare, Zee Cine, and Screen Awards.
 He also performed at Femina Miss India's 2019 grand finale.
 He is a celebrity spokesperson of several brands and products, including Havells, Reliance Trends, and Oppo, charging ₹20 million—₹30 million annually per brand.
 Kaushal is also the brand ambassador for Pearson in India.